 - Describe components of an effective presentation

 In college and beyond, you’ll find that you often need to present information from your research or other writing activities in the form of a presentation.
-A presentation gives your audience a quick overview of your work and provides your audience with some visual support for your ideas and information.
+A presentation gives your audience a quick overview of your work and provides visual support for your ideas and information.

-Presentations are becoming more and more common in all levels of college courses because your professors know presentations are so critical in the world today.
+Presentations are common in all levels of college courses because your professors know presentations are so critical to demonstrating and sharing your learning.
 The most common presentation assignments are PowerPoint assignments, but you may also use other programs such as Google Slides or Prezi.

 Preparing for a Presentation